 Nissan Ariya

 Nissan's first-ever electric SUV isn't just a Qashqai with a battery crammed in.
 There's clear air between the Qashqai and the Ariya in Nissan's eyes, with the electric one being a bit more expensive to buy new.
 But crucially, the Ariya looks expensive, with smooth surfacing, a confident face and an elegant sloping roofline.
 For this budget, you're most likely to find the standard-range 63kWh battery, which'll officially manage 250 miles to a charge.
-Expect around 220 miles in mixed driving, but long journeys aren't a problem because the Ariya's fast-charging capability means a 10-80% top-up takes half an hour.
+Expect around 220 miles in mixed driving in temperate conditions, but long journeys aren't a problem because the Ariya's fast-charging capability means a 10-80% top-up takes half an hour.
+The 87kWh battery upgrade increases the range to a quoted 329 miles.
 Inside, the Ariya is jaw-dropping, with lovely materials and Nissan's best tech.

 Tesla Model Y